NZBGet: Complete How-to Guide

 In fact, once you start getting the hang of this kind of automation, you can really crank up your game by setting up your indexer's RSS feeds.

-For example, among NZB-Tortuga’s many cool features, you'll also see manage my TV Shows and manage my Movies.
-Under these options you can browse content and set up RSS feeds for NZBGet to "watch" (monitor) and download the moment the indexer finds it.
+For example, among some indexer's many cool features, you might be able to manage TV Shows and Movies.
+Using options such as these, you can set up RSS feeds for NZBGet to "watch" (monitor) and download the content you want the moment the indexer finds it.

 Downloading Files with NZBGet